Peanhua/plortz/README.md

 ## Requirements
-Java 11 and JavaFX 14, Maven is used for build automation.
+Java 11, LWJGL, LWJGUI, and Maven is used for build automation.

 ## Documentation:
 * [User manual](documentation/manual.md)